-- A. QA records shall be stored and preserved in predetermined storage facilities in accordance with approved QA implementing procedures that provide : - 1.
-A description of the storage facility - 2.
-A description of the filing and indexing systems used - 3.
-For records submitted to the WIPP Records Center for final storage, provisions for providing a receipt acknowledgement to the sender. - 4.
-A description of controls governing QA records access, retrieval, and removal - 5.
-A method for filing supplemental information and documenting the authorization for corrections - B. The records storage arrangements shall provide adequate protection of records, including special processed records (such as radiographs, photographs, negatives, microfilm, and magnetic media) to preclude damage from: - 1.
-Natural disasters such as winds, floods, or fires - 2.
-Environmental conditions such as high and low temperatures and humidity - 3.
-Infestation of insects, mold, or rodents - C. Records shall be firmly attached in binders or placed in folders or envelopes in steel file cabinets or on shelving in containers. - D. Records that require special processing and control, such as software and related documentation or information on high density media or optical disks, or hardware and software required to maintain and access records, shall be controlled to ensure that the records are useable.
+- A. QA records shall be stored and preserved in predetermined storage facilities in accordance with approved QA implementing procedures that provide a: - 1.
+Description of the storage facility - 2.
+Description of the filing and indexing systems used - 3.
+Description of controls governing QA records access, retrieval, and removal - 4.
+A method for filing supplemental information and documenting the authorization for corrections - B. The records storage arrangements shall provide adequate protection of records, including special processed records (such as radiographs, photographs, negatives, microfilm, and magnetic media) to preclude damage from moisture, temperature, rodent infestation, excessive light, electromagnetic fields, or stacking, as appropriate for the type of record being stored. - C. Records that require special processing and control, such as software and related documentation or information on high density media or optical disks, or hardware and software required to maintain and access records, shall be controlled to ensure that the records are useable.